 I was shocked at how easy inserting it was too, I got the hang of it right away and found which fold works best for me after some trial and error.

 - You can go to the bathroom without needing to empty or take out the cup.
-(This one still blows my mind and those girl-night-outs and a few drinks later also just got a whole lot more manageable.)

 - You can swim while having it in.